Iraqi Union of Accountants and Auditors

 Finally, the institute states that it reviews and submits comments to Exposure Drafts issued by the IAASB.

 The 2021 Handbook, once published later in the year, will incorporate ISA 315 and its conforming amendments.
 IUAA should consider outlining its activities for implementation support, and is encouraged to continue preparing members for the changes from quality control standards to quality management standards.

 SMO 4: Code of Ethics for Professional Accountants

-The Law of the Iraqi Union of Accountants and Auditors No. 185 of 1969 grants the IUAA with the authority to set ethical requirements for professional accountants in Iraq.
-To this effect, in 1983 the IUAA adopted a Code of Ethics; however, the extent of its alignment with the IESBA Code of Ethics needs to be established.
+The Law of the Iraqi Union of Accountants and Auditors No. 185 of 1969 (as amended in 1973) grants the Iraqi Union of Accountants and Auditors (IUAA) with the authority to set ethical requirements for professional accountants in Iraq.

 SMO 5: International Public Sector Accounting Standards